Letztes Update: 15. September 2025

 Antwort der Redaktion

 The bitten Apple logo is one of the most recognizable symbols in the world.
-But have you ever wondered why Apple chose a bitten apple as its emblem?
-The story behind this iconic logo is both intriguing and multifaceted.
+But have you ever wondered why Apple chose a bitten Apple as its logo?
+There are several theories and stories behind this iconic design, and understanding them can give you a deeper appreciation for the brand.

-Since its creation, the bitten Apple logo has undergone several changes.
+Over the years, the bitten Apple logo has undergone several changes in terms of color and style.
 Initially, it featured a rainbow color scheme, reflecting the vibrant and diverse nature of Apple's products.
-Today, the logo is sleek and monochromatic, aligning with the company's modern and minimalist aesthetic.
+In 1998, the logo was simplified to a monochrome design, which is still used today.
+Despite these changes, the core design of the bitten Apple has remained consistent, reinforcing Apple's brand identity.

 Last updated 3 mins ago